-Charlotte Newstead’s early musical training was in her home county of Suffolk, where she studied piano and singing and explored the world of choral music.
-She went on to read music at the University of Bristol, graduating with a Masters Degree with distinction.
+My earliest musical training was in my home county of Suffolk, where I studied piano and singing and explored the world of choral music.
+I went on to read music at the University of Bristol, graduating with a Masters Degree with distinction.

-She maintains a busy and varied concert schedule, covering a wide range of genres including all the major oratorio works from composers such as JSBach, Handel, Haydn, Mozart, Beethoven, Mendelssohn, Schubert, Brahms, Dvorak, Gounod, Elgar, Orff, Tippett and Karl Jenkins.
+Before Covid struck, I maintained a busy and varied concert and recital schedule, covering a wide range of genres including all the major oratorio works from composers such as JS Bach, Handel, Haydn, Mozart, Beethoven, Mendelssohn, Schubert, Brahms, Dvorak, Gounod, Elgar, Orff, Tippett and Karl Jenkins.

-Charlotte has appeared as a soloist with orchestras around the UK performing such works as Strauss’s Four Last Songs, Mozart’s Concert Arias and Villa Lobos’s Bachianas Brasilieras.
+I’ve appeared as a soloist with orchestras around the UK performing such works as Strauss’s Four Last Songs, Berg’s Seven Early Songs and Villa Lobos’s Bachianas Brasilieras.

-Charlotte has a busy teaching practice for students at all stages of the singing journey, from beginners to professional musicians and runs a number of evening classes in Music Theory and Music Appreciation.
+As well as my own concert life, I maintain a busy teaching studio for students at all stages of the singing journey, from beginners to professional musicians.

 I have also been running Music Appreciation classes for adults since 2011 and these have become increasingly popular, especially since Covid.
 All the classes run on-line using Zoom and have become a huge part of my life, aligning really well with my passion for making classical music more accessible to everyone.